crackersamdjam/ICS3U-Culminating/README.md

 # ICS3U Culminating
 Remember that board is 1-indexed
-\n Remember also that Eric is a communist
+Remember also that Eric is a communist